 - Custodians of private keys to access wallets

 - Nesting agents

 On the other side should be considered, crypto traders of 5AMLD only need to register against fiat currencies, not crypto traders against cryptocurrencies.
 Besides, the license requirement in Germany also covers crypto trading.
 In Germany, "Crypto-assets" are defined as representations of digital value that are not linked to a legally determined currency that is not issued by a central bank or a public authority but are accepted.
 It is also seen as a medium of exchange that serves investment purposes other than the monetary value used in limited networks exempt electronic payments that can be electronically transferred, stored, and traded by natural or legal persons or processed by e-money.

-In particular, the words "serve investment purposes" have been added to this definition in Germany compared to 5AMLD.
+The words "serve investment purposes" have been added to this definition in Germany compared to 5AMLD.
 Furthermore, BaFin stated that it sees transferable digital tokens as securities, a financial instrument representing a company's membership or a financial claim.
 Consequently, best practice obligations will apply to virtual currencies or service tokens and asset and security tokens.

 German Federal Ministry of Finance Advisory Document

-The consultation document of the Federal Ministry of Finance suggests that German law should often be opened to electronic securities.
+The Federal Ministry of Finance consultation document suggests that German law should often be opened to electronic securities.
 However, it will not be necessary to issue securities electronically.
 Besides, the Ministry of Finance suggests that regulation should be technology-independent and therefore not privileged, especially in terms of blockchain technologies consuming too much energy and affecting the environment.